MobileTeleSystems/onetl/docs/connection/db_connection/postgres/types.rst

 This is how Postgres connector performs this:

 * Get names of columns in DataFrame.
 [1]_
-* Perform ``SELECT column1, colum2, ...
-FROM table LIMIT 0`` query.
-For each column in query result get Postgres type.
+* Perform ``SELECT * FROM table LIMIT 0`` query.
+* Take only columns present in DataFrame (by name, case insensitive).
+For each found column get Clickhouse type.
 * Find corresponding ``Spark type`` -> ``Postgres type (write)`` combination (see below) for each DataFrame column.
 If no combination is found, raise exception.
 * If ``Postgres type (write)`` match ``Postgres type (read)``, no additional casts will be performed, DataFrame column will be written to Postgres as is.
 * If ``Postgres type (write)`` does not match ``Postgres type (read)``, DataFrame column will be casted to target column type **on Postgres side**.